-- Any type of physical hardship that prohibits or creates problems for the menstrual blood to come out, such as for instance the existence of or the persistence of a closed hymen.
+- Any type of physical hardship that prohibits or creates problems for the menstrual blood to come out.
+An example here is a closed hymen.

 - If the woman has never had children.

-The most complicated part of detecting endometriosis is when no symptoms are observed since we are aware that this may occur.
-However, in a case where the pain does appear, that is the most characteristic symptom, especially when it is associated with the menstrual cycle in the way that has been explained previously in this article.
-At that point, it is necessary to go to the doctor to undergo a series of tests.
+The most complicated part of detecting endometriosis is when no symptoms are observed.
+However, in a case where the pain does appear, that is the most characteristic symptom.
+This is especially so when it links with the menstrual cycle in the way that we explained before.
+At that point, you should go to the doctor to undergo a series of tests.

-These tests can be very specific or not very specific.
+These tests can either be very specific or not very specific.
 These tests attempt to discover if there is endometriosis or not and where the areas of implantation of the cells are.
 In other words, where the endometrial cells have been “relocated.”
-In this way, possible treatments can be determined.
+In this way, doctors can determine possible treatments.

-The treatment that medicine proposes is going to depend on a series of factors:
+The treatment will depend on a series of factors:

 - The patient’s age

-- The severity or intensity of the symptoms (if there is or is not a lot of pain, cramps, etc.) and of disease itself.
-In other words, how far it has extended and what physically causes its anomalous implantation.
+- The severity or intensity of the symptoms (whether there is a lot of pain, or cramps) and of the disease itself.
+In other words, how far it has extended.

-- If the woman desires to bear children in the future or not.
+- If the woman wants to bear children in the future or not.

 - If the woman has reached menopause.
-At this point and from the official medical viewpoint, there are a series of measures that may be taken that could be considered to be more radical, and from our perspective, we never advise taking this measure as we will see later on in this article.
+At this point, and from the official medical viewpoint, there are a series of measures that could be considered to be more radical.
+From our perspective, we would never advise taking this measures, as we will see later on in this article.

-In addition, in modern traditional medicine hormone treatments are commonly used, although we prefer other more natural options.
+In addition, your specialist may recommend hormone treatments to treat the causes of endometriosis, although we prefer other more natural options.
 Traditional hormone treatment has to do with the use of birth control pills, since they stop the menstrual cycle and its hormonal influence on endometriosis.
-All this does is simply alleviate the symptoms of the problem, it does not cure the disease.
+All this does is simply alleviate the symptoms of the problem, it doesn’t cure the disease.

-A more specific hormone treatment is directed at halting the production of estrogen by the ovaries, causing a state that is similar to menopause, but it has the inconvenient side effect of giving rise to menopause’s symptoms as well.
+A more specific hormone treatment aims to halt the production of estrogen by the ovaries.
+This causes a state that is similar to menopause, but it has the inconvenient side effect of giving rise to menopause’s symptoms as well.

-We believe that hormonal treatments using birth control pills are too aggressive and that they cause too many damaging side effects to be considered effective, especially when taking into account that they are not going to actually cure the cause behind the symptoms: the disease.
+We believe that hormonal treatments using birth control pills are too aggressive and that they cause too many damaging side effects to be considered effective.
+This is especially true when we take into account that they are not going to actually cure the disease itself.
 However, these treatments can partially or completely alleviate symptoms in many patients for years.
 The final decision is obviously in your hands.

 And finally, as a last resort, modern medicine typically uses surgery to surgically remove the areas where endometriosis occurs.
-This is normally recommended in cases of extreme pain that is not improved by using other types of treatments.
+They normally recommend this in cases of extreme pain that don’t improve by using other types of treatments.
 This can include:

-- Laparotomy or pelvic laparoscopy, which is a method that has been mentioned to diagnose endometriosis and at the same time surgically remove the implants and the scar tissue (adhesions).
+- Laparotomy or pelvic laparoscopy.
+This is a method that we mentioned before, and that can diagnose endometriosis.
+At the same time, it will surgically remove the implants and the scar tissue (adhesions).

 - Hysterectomy to surgically remove the uterus (the womb) and even a total hysterectomy (womb, ovaries and Fallopian tubes as well).
-Traditional medicine proposes what is known as the “emptying” when severe symptoms are observed and as long as the woman does not wish to have children in the future.
-One or both ovaries may be removed, but the current policy of a preventative nature in traditional medicine indicates that if both ovaries are not removed at the time of the hysterectomy, the woman’s symptoms may reappear.
+Traditional medicine proposes what is known as the “emptying” when specialists observe severe symptoms, and where the woman doesn’t want to have children in the future.
+They will have one or both ovaries removed.
+However, the current policy of a preventative nature in traditional medicine shows that if they don’t have both ovaries removed at the time of the hysterectomy, the woman’s symptoms may reappear.